Divorce is surprisingly full of amazing life skills and lessons that I hope to pass on to my children!

 As a divorced mom, there is much that I hope my children can learn from me.
 I hope that the things I tell them and show them how to do will attach to them and permanently influence the decisions they make and people they become.
 I know they will encounter pain and disappointment in their lives, and there’s no way to avoid that.

-What I hope, however, is that my mistakes and the lessons I have learned can help my children have the best possible lives!
+What I hope, however, is that my mistakes help my children learn life and relationship skills.

 1.Take your time!
 There’s plenty of love and life to live before you settle down in a serious relationship.
 Travel, try new things, become established, and know who you are and what you want out of life before becoming attached to someone else.